 Ca Mu Do (Red Grouper)

-Recognized as one of the most remote sites of Vietnam, Con Dao is a place for every tourist who loves to explore both the historical aspect and the beautiful nature of the country.
+Recognized as one of the most remote sites in Vietnam, Con Dao is a place for every tourist who loves to explore both the historical aspect and the beautiful nature of the country.
 This Vietnam Travel Guide is completed with the best time to visit Con Dao, where to go at Con Dao, and what to eat at Con Dao.
-For your insider's travel tips at other cities in Vietnam, check our What to do in Ho Chi Minh (Saigon) Travel Guide and our What to do in Hanoi in 3 Days Travel Guide.
+For your insider’s travel tips at other cities in Vietnam, check our What to Do in Ho Chi Minh (Saigon) Travel Guide and our What to Do in Hanoi in 3 Days Travel Guide.